arifhaidari/NLP_exploration/README.md

 projects:
-find the topic of the article using LDA quora quetions labeling using NMF word or next sentence prediction a chat bot using the babi dataset from facebook
+find the topic of the article using LDA

+quora quetions labeling using NMF

+word or next sentence prediction

+a chat bot using the babi dataset from facebook (the project will be based on end to end memory network) a paper published by Sainbayer Sukhtbaatar Arthur Szlam and Jason westorn and Rob Fergus